theevilbit/kex/README.md

 def alloc_free_windows(classNugetosvariablesx86mber):
 ```

-The following three groups the previous ones together and can be used as a single call:
+The following four groups the previous ones together and can be used as a single call:

 ```
 def gdi_abuse_gdisharedhandletable_technique():
 def gdi_abuse_accelerator_tables_technique():
+def gdi_abuse_tagwnd_technique_bitmap():
-def gdi_abuse_tagwnd_technique():
+def gdi_abuse_tagwnd_technique_palette():
 ```

-Lastly, this wraps the previous ones, and can give a WHAT / WHERE address for WWW vulnerabilities up to Win10x64 v1703:
+Lastly, these wrap the previous ones, and can give a WHAT / WHERE address for WWW vulnerabilities up to Win10x64 v1709 (bitmaps only up to v1703):

 ```
 def get_www_address_and_bitmaps():
+def get_www_address_and_palettes():
 ```

-The hacksys_arbitrary_overwrite-universal-win7-10x64.py can be check for how to use these.
+The hacksys_arbitrary_overwrite-universal-win7-10x64.py can be checked for how to use these.

 ### Others
 There a few other functions as well.